Henry L. Benning: Lawyer, planter and judge

+Politician

-Benning was active in Southern U.S. politics and an ardent secessionist, bitterly opposing abolition and the emancipation of slaves.
+In 1840, Benning began his political career, but failed to secure a seat in the Georgia General Assembly.
+However, he remained politically active, and became an ardent secessionist, bitterly opposing abolition and the emancipation of slaves.
 In a letter to Howell Cobb written in July 1849, he stated that a Southern Confederacy would not be enough because it might itself eventually become divided into northern and southern regions as slavery waned in some of the states, and he called for a Southern "consolidated Republic" that "will put slavery under the control of those most interested in it."

-In 1851, he was nominated for the U.S. Congress as a Southern rights Democrat but was not elected.
-In 1853, he was elected an associate justice of the Georgia Supreme Court, where he was noted for an opinion that held that a state supreme court is not bound by the decisions of the U.S. Supreme Court on constitutional questions but that the two courts must be held to be "coordinate and co-equal."
+In 1850, Benning became one of the Georgians who gathered with representatives of eight other slaveholding states in Nashville, Tennessee to ponder actions should Congress stop slavery's expansion westward into new territories.
+However, the Compromise of 1850 stopped that secession movement.
+In 1851, he was nominated for the U.S. Congress as a Southern rights Democrat but again failed to win election.